The Real You Only Shows Up When It’s Ugly.

 When the phone rings and it's bad news, again.

-When someone you love says, “You’ve changed”; and it’s not a compliment.
+When someone you love says - "You've changed," and it's not a compliment.

-That’s when the real you strolls in.
-Not dressed up.
-Not clean.
+That's when the real you strolls in.

-Just there bare knuckle, full presence.
+Just bare knuckle presence.

 You Don't Meet Yourself in Comfort.